How Much Is a Rolex?

-Much of this is Rolex’s own doing of course, with their brilliantly effective marketing prowess.
+Due to overwhelming demand, the prices of Rolex watches on the retail market continues to skyrocket.
+Much of this is Rolex’s own doing, of course, with their brilliantly effective marketing prowess.
 Rolex has always associated itself with expressions of success and achievement, neither of which come cheap.
-The good news though is if you ever wanted someday to sell your Rolex, chances are its worth more than you paid.
-Especially if you purchased it pre-owned.

 The market for pre-owned models is thriving.
 Like any high-price item, a certain level of depreciation will hit a brand new Rolex as soon as it leaves the store.
 But with the company’s pedigree being what it is, there's a definite 'glass floor' beyond which that price will not sink.

 In fact, if you choose the right model and hang on to it long enough, in some instances, the cost of owning a Rolex is negative.
 Many references appreciate in value, particularly the more 'niche' offerings that are produced in lower numbers.

 Of course, some models hold their value better than others.
 Often seen as the true emblem of the brand, the Submariner remains in great demand due to its unrivaled build quality and classic design.
 It's the same story with the likes of the Daytona and GMT-Master II.